Ancient Advertising Secrets

 It’s because of this system.

-Often advertisers want to just layout the facts and talk directly to the rational brain, or possibly believe that their audiences are too sophisticated for harder emotional hooks.
+Often advertisers want to just layout the facts and talk directly to the rational brain, or possibly believe that there audience is too sophisticated for harder emotional hooks.
 This is dangerous thinking unless we want messages to be ignored.

 One way to get emotions flowing is with a good story.

-Stories have been our way of communicating and passing down information before papyrus, libraries or the cloud.
+Stories have been our way of communicating and passing down information before papyrus, libraries or the internet.